 What science is saying about blood type and COVID-19

-Newly released research is suggesting that your blood type may affect your risk of getting COVID-19 and could influence the severity of the disease.
+Recent research is suggesting that your blood type may affect your risk of getting COVID-19 and could influence the severity of the disease.
 While this doesn’t mean a free pass for anyone with a less susceptible blood type, it might help begin to solve some mysteries over why the coronavirus has more devastating effects on some individuals but not others.

 Each jar of cultured veggies you make is brimming with immune-boosting potential.
 Use our Culture Starter to keep home fermenting simple and safe.